dventura3/irrigatum-android-arduino/README.md

-# irrigatum-android-arduino
-Irrigatum: Enable the Remote Management of a GreenHouse
+# Irrigatum: Enable the Remote Management of a GreenHouse

+* Android APP

+* Arduino APP

+Created by Daniela Ventura & Rosario Contarino.